-3. Are you saying that the RAY BAUM’s Act requires that I acquire new phone numbers and provision 911 for all my desk phones?
+3. Does RAY BAUM’s Act require that I acquire new phone numbers and provision 911 for all my desk phones?

 Not exactly.
-I can tell you how to fulfil the requirement, but I can’t tell you if you must.
+I can tell you how to fulfill the requirements, but I can’t tell you if you must.
 That requires a legal opinion and you need to ask a lawyer what the regulation means for your enterprise.

 What I am saying is that the technical requirement to send “dispatchable location” to public safety can be fulfilled with the use of existing off-the-shelf provisioning of 911 records in the existing equipment.
 In my hundreds and hundreds of engagements with customers managing both vintage and more current PBXs, the vast majority can be provisioned to fulfill this technical goal.
 It’s very easy.

-4. So regular phones with telephone numbers can be provisioned to fulfill the requirement.
-What about services that rely on phones that may not include telephone numbers, such as extensions?
+4. If regular phones with telephone numbers can be provisioned to fulfill the requirement, what about services that rely on phones that may not include telephone numbers, like extensions?

-5. How would I know if my PBX has the ELIN/ERL feature for 911 support for extensions?
+5. How do I know if my PBX has the ELIN/ERL feature for 911 support for extensions?

 Your PBX documentation usually has a whole chapter on 911 and emergency calling.

-6. If my company bought and installed a PBX before RAY BAUM’s Act came into effect, is it grandfathered in?
-In other words, are we exempt from these new rules?
+6. If my company bought and installed a PBX before RAY BAUM’s Act came into effect, are we exempt from these new rules?

 I see widespread misuse of the term “grandfather” in 911, which does not actually appear anywhere in the legislation or the FCC’s rules.
 What people generally mean when they ask this question however is: “My equipment is old.
 I’m not being forced to upgrade, right?”